COVID Safe celebrations and holidays

 Staying connected when physically apart

-If you can’t be with your loved ones this Easter, here are some tips on how you can make this holiday special:
+If you can’t be with your loved ones at special events, here are some tips:

 - Make your own gifts and cards – school craft stall style – and send these to your loved ones.